soasme/runflow/docs/concepts.md

 ### What is Task?

-A task is the minimal unit of execution and has to be defined within the flow.
+A task is the minimal execution unit and has to be defined within the flow.
 Each task in the flow is standalone and shouldn't interfere with each other if implemented properly.

 ### What does Task Look Like?